-When you run a Mission or a Gameshow with your class, if a percentage of your students get specific, gap-linked questions wrong, that will trigger our gap tracking tool on the "Student Gaps" page.
+When you run a Mission or a GameShow with your class, if a percentage of your students get specific, gap-linked questions wrong, that will trigger our gap tracking tool on the "Focus Areas" page.

-You can easily tell what questions are gap-linked by looking for questions with a lightbulb beside them.
+You can easily tell what questions are Focus Areas-linked by looking for questions with a lightbulb beside them.

-All Kickoff mission, warmups and exit ticket questions are gap-linked questions.
+All Kickoff mission, warmups and exit ticket questions are Focus Area-linked questions.

-How to see Gaps and Access the Teacher Support Resources
+How to see Focus Area and Access the Teacher Support Resources

-After you run either a Mission or a Gameshow, click on Reports on the top of the screen and then click on Student Gaps.
+After you run either a Mission or a GameShow, click on Reports on the top of the screen and then click on Focus Areaa.
 If any of your students have triggered a gap by getting certain questions incorrect you will see them tracked here.
 (You will not receive Focus Areas for students registered as guests).

 To access the Teacher Support Resources that relate to the topic, click on View Teachers Support.

 To view the student activity that relates to the topic, click on the individual student name.
 You will be taken to a page that looks like the one below that includes activity and another link to the teacher support documents.